testofthings/toolsaf/documentation/architecture/Core.md

 ## File [`uploader.py`](../../toolsaf/core/uploader.py)

-This file implements sending JSON serialized security statements to the API.
+This file implements sending JSON serializer security statements to our API.
+Requests are authenticated with an API key.
-Currently authenticates requests with an API key that the user provides.
-Login with Google OpenID Connect is in the works